 We make it easy for people to log trips by choosing the default work schedule during registration.
 But we realize that schedules change.
 If yours does, you can go in and change specific days from non-work to work days (or visa versa).

 I heard that there are weekly members-only prizes.
 How do I know if I am a Cascade Member?
-Yes, there are.
-There are some mighty fine members-only prizes at stake, not to mention the opportunity to join 14,000 of your friends and neighbors in creating better communities through bicycling.
+Yes they do.
+There are some mighty fine members-only Ortleib bags at stake, not to mention the opportunity to join us in creating better communities through bicycling.
 Cascade members receive our monthly newspaper in the mail, the Cascade Courier.
 If you want to renew or join, go to http://commutechallenge.cascade.org/join/

 When should I log my trips?

 At LEAST once a week.
 Frequent updates ensure that your data is accurate and the competition is fierce.
 To encourage both accuracy and competition (of the friendly variety), we LOCK the trip log each Thursday at 11:59 pm for the previous work week (Sunday thru Saturday).
 So be sure you log your trips AT LEAST EVERY THURSDAY.

 That's great!
 For some, combining the bike with other modes such as busing or carpooling is the best way to work in a bike commute.
 You may not be able to ride 27 miles one-way (though some do), but why not ride 3 miles to the Park and Ride.
 For reporting mileage, only count the bike portion of your commute.
 Please do not report any extra mileage for trips that are extra or recreational.

 I work at two worksites, with different distances from home.
 How do I handle that?
 Set up your base commute with the distance for one of the worksites.
 When you commute to the other, you can update the mileage in your trip log.